engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/beyond-functional-tests.md

 ## Benchmark Tests

 As the word *benchmark* indicates, these tests validate metrics for a certain facet of our software.
-The tst results indicate whether our organization meets the acceptance criteria set by our stakeholders.
+The test results indicate whether our organization meets the acceptance criteria set by our stakeholders.
 These measurements help us analyze and compare our performance to competitors on the market.
 In order to avoid any kind of performance regression, we write and run benchmark tests.

 The most common - or most intuitively associated - facet to benchmark is our software's performance.
 We write tests to identify efficiency bottlenecks in our code.
 Over time, these tests warn us of performance regressions in code changes.
 With every metric we document and measure, we improve our ability to make implementation decisions based on facts rather than intuition.
 For example, we measure response times for user interactions to ensure our system meets acceptable latency standards.
 We identify issues related to memory leaks and resource management by running our software at full capacity for an extended amount of time.